Hustle Lessons Toronto

 The History of Disco Music

-Let me guess what comes to mind when you think of the hustle.
-Maybe the image of John Travolta moving effortlessly across a technicolor dance floor in Saturday Night Fever comes to mind.
-Maybe you think of the Hustle with bell-bottoms and shaggy hair or even just the song and you hear the lyrics, “Do the Hustle” in your head.
-Well there is so much more to it and we would love to show you how.
+What comes to mind when you think of the hustle?
+Maybe the image of John Travolta moving effortlessly across a technicolor dance floor in Saturday Night Fever?
+Maybe you think of bell bottoms and shaggy hair?
+Or even just the famous song with the lyrics “Do the Hustle” comes to mind?
+Well, there is so much more to it, and we would love to show you that!

-Dancing is a great way of meeting new people and most likely making friends for life.
-Outings, dance weekends, group classes, practice parties are only a few of many options for YOU to make your connections grow.
-You start to feel like you have a dance family of sorts and it makes you feel good to know that you have more events and outings in your life now.
+Dancing is a great way of meeting new people and even making friends for life.
+Outings, dance weekends, group classes, and social dance parties will surely help you make your connections grow.
+Furthermore, you start to feel like you have a dance family of sorts.
+Besides, you get to enjoy more events and outings in your life now.